suchanek/proteusPy/paper/paper.md

 *NB:* [@proteusPy] disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
 As a result, one can't download and create the database locally unless the BioPython patch is applied.
 Database analysis is unaffected without this, however.

-## Contributing
+## Contributing/Reporting

 I welcome anyone interested in collaborating on proteusPy!
-Feel free to contact me, fork the [repo](https://github.com/suchanek/proteusPy/) and get coding.
+Feel free to contact me at suchanek@mac.com, fork the [repo](https://github.com/suchanek/proteusPy/) and get coding.
+Issues can be reported to https://github.com/suchanek/proteusPy/issues.

 # Bibliography